 - Some commentators have asked ‘do authors cite another paper just because it is already highly-cited?’.
 Whilst not proven, a prestige effect that causes authors to cite a well-known paper over a lesser-known paper is possible.

-Essentially, citations are not the only way that impact is demonstrated!
+Essentially, citations should not be the only way that impact is assessed!